SageBaram/randomDice/README.md

 # randomDice

-In this project I practiced by rewriting the html & css based on skeleton project looks.
+In this project I practiced by rewriting the html & css based on skeleton project looks on the browser.<br>
 Learned about basic JS & DOM manipulation.
+Added bootstrap for responsiveness on all window sizes.

 ![sample-image](assets/image.png "Random Dice Game")